 d.
 Methods: Linear regression with robust standard errors allowing for unequal variances (Huber-White sandwich estimator) was used to evaluate the association between mean fibrinogen level and history of CVD.
-Subjects missing fibrinogen or history of disease were excluded.
+Subjects missing fibrinogen or history of disease were excluded.-1

 Results: 4915 subjects were included in this analysis.
 The estimate for the slope coefficient was exactly the same as the estimate of difference in means in part c (14.89 mg/dL).
 The intercept from linear regression is exactly equal to the sample mean in the group with no prior history of CVD (319.6 mg/dL).
 The 95% confidence intervals (10.09, 19.68) are also approximately the same as those calculated using the t-test allowing for unequal variances and thus the interpretation is the same.
-Based on a two-sided p-value<0.0005 we reject the null hypothesis of no linear trend in mean fibrinogen levels across history of CVD.
+Based on a two-sided p-value<0.0005 we reject the null hypothesis of no linear trend in mean fibrinogen levels across history of CVD. – 2 t statistic and SE missing

 e.
 In part a, we used a t test presuming equal variances and in part c we used a t test that allowed for unequal variances.
 While the estimated difference in means from these two tests will be the same, the standard error of that estimate is different.
 The group with the smaller sample size (history of CVD, n=1124) has a larger variance, so the t test presuming equal variances will be anti-conservative with p values that are too small and a confidence interval that is too narrow.

 Allowing for unequal variances will lead to a wider CI and a larger p value, as well as a more negative t statistic.
+Good!

 3. a.
 The intercept (β0) represents the estimated mean fibrinogen level among those with a CRP of zero, and is estimated to be 304 mg/dL